-The Oyu Tolgoi gold and copper project, also known as Turquoise Hill, is situated in the south Gobi region of Mongolia, around 80km north of the Chinese-Mongolian border and 550km due south of the capital Ulaanbaatar.
+The Oyu Tolgoi gold and copper project, also known as Turquoise Hill, is situated in the south Gobi region of Mongolia, around 80km north of the Chinese-Mongolian border and 550km south of Ulaanbaatar.

-A recent integrated development plan (IDP) prepared for the companies suggests that the Oyu Tolgoi Mine will be capable of average annual production in excess of one billion pounds (lb) of copper and 330,000oz of gold for at least 35 years.
-Peak annual production in excess of 1.6 billion lbs of copper and 900,000 oz of gold is projected to be reached six years after initial production begins in 2013.
+An integrated development plan (IDP) suggests that the Oyu Tolgoi Mine will be capable of average annual production in excess of one billion pounds of copper and 330,000oz of gold for at least 35 years.
+Peak annual production exceeding 1.2 billion pounds of copper and 650,000oz of gold is projected for the first ten years.

-On 31 March 2010, Ivanhoe Mines announced that the conditions required to develop and operate the mine were successfully completed.
+On 31 March 2010, Turquoise Hill Resources announced that the necessary conditions to develop and operate the mine were completed.

-The development phase of the project will begin following approval by the Mongolian Government in April 2010.
-Full scale construction will commence in the second quarter of the year.
-Approximately $758m has been approved by a joint committee between Ivanhoe and Rio-Tinto.
+The development phase of the project began following approval by the Mongolian Government in April 2010.
+Approximately $758m has been approved by a joint committee between Turquoise Hill Resources and Rio Tinto.

-In 2009, an investment agreement between Ivanhoe Mines, Rio Tinto and the Mongolian Government was presented in parliament after getting approval from the Cabinet and the National Security Council.
+In 2009, an investment agreement between Turquoise Hill Resources, Rio Tinto and the Mongolian Government was presented in parliament after getting approval from the Cabinet and the National Security Council.

-During the same period, Ivanhoe entered into an agreement with GoviEx Gold to introduce proprietary Zeus technology at Oyu Tolgoi in an expanded induced polarisation survey.
+During the same period, Turquoise Hill Resources entered an agreement with GoviEx Gold to introduce proprietary Zeus technology at Oyu Tolgoi in an expanded induced polarisation survey.
 The survey will test Oyu Tolgoi’s copper and gold mineralised trend.

 Geology and reserves

 The South Gobi area lies near the boundary of the South Mongolian and the South Gobi tectonic units.
-Primarily Palaeozoic volcanic, sedimentary and intrusive rocks and Mesozoic sedimentary cover underlie the region.
+Mainly Palaeozoic volcanic, sedimentary and intrusive rocks and Mesozoic sedimentary cover underlie the region.

-The series of deposits discovered by Ivanhoe Mines at Oyu Tolgoi and on the adjoining Shivee Tolgoi joint-venture property during the past six years stretch over 6.6km and have a measured and indicated resource of 13.87 billion tons graded at 1.33% Cu, 0.47g/t Au and 1.63%CuEq as of March 2010.
-Inferred resources stood at 2.36 billion tonnes graded at 0.78% Cu, 0.33g/t Au, 50ppm Mo and 1.02CuEq.
+The series of deposits discovered by Turquoise Hill Resources at Oyu Tolgoi and on the adjoining Shivee Tolgoi joint-venture property during the past six years stretch across 6.6km, and have a total proven and probable reserves of 1.45 billion tonnes graded at 0.86% Cu, 0.30g/t Au and 1.97g/t Ag as of December 2015.

-Ivanhoe is designing a stage one open pit mine on the near-surface Southern Oyu deposits and a stage two underground block-caving mine at the Hugo Dummett North and South deposits.
-The initial development programme for the Hugo North underground block-cave mine is currently under-way with a 1,385m shaft number one completed in 2009.
-In the same year, the lateral development, scheduled for completion in 2011, continued.
+Turquoise Hill is developing a stage one open-pit mine on the near-surface Southern Oyu deposits and a stage two underground block-caving mine at the Hugo Dummett North and South deposits.
+The initial development programme for the Hugo North underground block cave mine is currently underway with a 1,385m shaft no.1 completed in 2009.
+In the same year, lateral development continued.
 Preliminary works for the development of a raise-bore ventilation shaft was also carried out at shaft one.
 Surface works for constructing shaft two were also undertaken in 2009.

-The first phase, the Base Case, consists of a concentrator with a single SAG (semi-autogenous grinding) circuit with an initial throughput rate of 100,000 tons-per-day (tpd).
+The first phase, the Base Case, consists of a concentrator with a single SAG (semi-autogenous grinding) circuit with an initial throughput rate of 100,000tpd.
 In March 2010, the key mining equipment was purchased.
-It included the major components for the 100,000tpd phase one copper gold concentrator.
+It included the major components for the 100,000tpd phase one copper-gold concentrator.

 Phase two of the IDP, the Expanded Case, will start with a decision in year three to develop a block-cave mine at the Hugo South Deposit and proceed with the stripping of stages three and four of the open-pit mine.

-The Expanded Case envisions the ramping up of production from the underground block-cave mines and the doubling of the capacity of the concentrator, including the addition of a second SAG milling circuit, to increase Oyu Tolgoi’s combined open-pit and underground production to at least 140,000 tpd by year seven.
+The Expanded Case envisions the ramping up of production from the underground block-cave mines and the doubling of the capacity of the concentrator, including the addition of a second SAG milling circuit, to increase Oyu Tolgoi’s underground production to at least 140,000tpd by year seven.

-Ivanhoe believes the project has the potential to achieve a mill throughput of 170,000tpd.
+Oyo Tolgoi owners believe the project has the potential to achieve a mill throughput of 95,000tpd.

 It states that at $1.10 copper and $400 gold, the after-tax IRR increases to 22.08%; the after-tax NPV increases to $3.39bn at an 8% discount rate and $2.39bn at a 10% discount rate.